sharath291994/CE-fit-analysis/README.md

 3) --stats : Generate statistical summary in Excel format.

 ### Output
-Running the utility creates the following folders in the the directory where your AmatBvec.xlsx file is stored:
+Running the utility creates the following folders in the the directory where your Amat_Bvec.xlsx file is stored:
 1) correlation_matrices: It contains heatmap images of correlation matrices and Excel files.
 2) frequency_distributions: It contains histogram images for each numeric column.
 3) statistical_summary: It provides statistical information about each of the CE figure/parameter.